 We store invoices for 7 years, or whichever period may be prescribed under applicable tax law.
 If you have provided us your contact data because you are interested in our products or services, we will keep this information for that purpose, until you ask us to remove your data.

 We will not provide your data to third parties for direct marketing purposes by such parties.
 Nor will we provide your personal to third parties, unless this is necessary for performing the agreement you have concluded with us or is required by law.
 If we need to engage any external party to process your personal data (for example a professional hosting provider that keeps our products and services available via the Internet), we conclude a data processing agreement with that party in order to protect your personal data.

-We may provide your contact details to a partner that is located in your country, or otherwise in a better position to help you with your request.
+We may provide your contact details to a partner that either:

 Cookies are small information files that can be automatically stored on or read from the device (such as a PC, tablet or smartphone) of the website visitor, while visiting a website.
 This is done through the web browser on the device.
 The information that can be transmitted by a cookie, over the use of our website, can be transferred to the own secured servers of CGE.com or to the servers of a third party.

 - to enable the functionality of our website (technical and functional cookies);

 - to generate overall statistics and gain insight into the use of our website by the public in order to optimise our website and services (analytics cookies);

 - to make the internet offer more interesting for you by displaying advertisements that fit your interests and to personalise the ads and content on our website and in our newsletters based on your interests and click and surf behaviour (targeting/advertisement cookies);

 - to offer you the possibility to share information on our webpages via the different Social Media channels (Social Media cookies).